Trustees' Teaching Award

 • If you are applying in the spring of your third year, submit all IU South Bend student evaluations and comments from courses taught since you have been at IU South Bend.

-1. The faculty in each College or School, including the Library, will select a TTA committee (consisting of a minimum of three members and a maximum of five members, from tenured and tenure-track faculty, full-time lecturers, and clinical faculty) to screen the faculty applicants for the TTA.
-Any College or School with fewer than six full-time faculty members may invite full-time faculty from another College or School to serve on its committee.
-Applications will be recommended as "high distinction," "good," "acceptable," and "not acceptable" by the College or School committee.
-The College or School committee will then forward all of the applications and send a list of applicant names and committee recommendation designation to the Chair of the campus-wide committee, the Academic Senate Teaching Committee.
+• A faculty committee in each college and in the library (consisting of a minimum of three and a maximum of six members, from full-time tenured and tenure-track faculty, lecturers, and clinical faculty) will screen the faculty applicants for the TTA.
+Any unit with fewer than six full-time faculty members may invite full-time faculty from another unit to serve on its committee.

-2. The Academic Senate Teaching Committee will serve as the final selection committee.
-A majority of the members of the campus-level TTA selection committee must have received a school, college, campus, or university teaching award (Senate resolution, March 26, 2010).
+• A majority of the members of the campus-level TTA selection committee must have received a school, college, campus, or university teaching award (Senate resolution, March 26, 2010).